 1.Critical Thinking & Intelligences

 Provoking the mind to go beyond mediocrity and normalcy.
-To analyse an issue from multiple perspectives.
+To analyze an issue from multiple perspectives.
 To develop an attitude of lifelong learning.
 To identify their own set of intelligences to reach their fullest potential.

 2.Entrepreneurial & Technological Prowess